-Along with our top trout fishing tips – which we’ll get to shortly – I wanted to include some top destinations for trout fishing outside North America too:
+Along with our top tips – which we’ll get to shortly – I wanted to include some top destinations for trout fishing outside North America too:

 The island state of Tasmania has some of the finest brown trout fishing in the world in remote lakes and rivers

-Patagonia in South America (which straddles both countries) is one of my favourite regions to fish for them.
-All of the Andean regions offer good fishing: from the footsteps of Mount Aconcagua to Tierra Del Fuelgo, cool, clear rivers and lakes teem with willing rainbows and browns and the occasional brook trout.
+Patagonia in South America (which straddles both countries) is one of my favorite regions to fish for them.
+All of the Andean regions offer good fishing: from the footsteps of Mount Aconcagua to Tierra Del Fuelgo, cool, clear rivers and lakes teem with willing rainbow trout and brown trout, as well as the occasional brook trout.

-The northern Island of Hokkaido offers excellent rainbow trout fishing as well for sea-run char and taimen, and Pacific salmon species.
+The northern Island of Hokkaido offers excellent rainbow trout fishing as well for sea-run char and taimen and Pacific salmon species.
 Check here for more on fly fishing in Japan and here for more on Japanese trout species.

-For those wanting to learn more about how to fish for trout and about a fair chunk of these species, and how to catch them, I can’t recommend fly fishing author and friend Greg French’s book The Last Wild Trout highly enough.
+For those wanting to learn more about how to fish for trout and about a fair chunk of these species, I can’t recommend fly fishing author and friend Greg French’s book The Last Wild Trout highly enough.

 But for simplicity’s sake, we can basically deal with five main species groups:

-The smartest, largest and arguably most sort after trout species
+The smartest, largest, and arguably most sought-after trout species

 Prolific and aggressive species found through the Rockies and certain other regions